HusseinB-Capgemini/Bookstore-Api/README.md

-# Bookstore-Api

-Project: Online Bookstore with Microservices Architecture Part 1: Building the Application in Java
-You'll start by building a simple online bookstore using Spring Boot, which is a popular Java framework.

-Key Features:
-Book Service: A service to manage books (CRUD operations).
-Order Service: A service to handle customer orders.
-Customer Service: A service to manage customer information.
-Payment Service: A service to handle payments.
-Inventory Service: A service to track stock levels.
-Each of these services will be independent microservices.
-You can build the microservices with the following:

-Spring Boot for REST APIs
-Hibernate and Spring Data JPA for database integration MySQL or PostgreSQL as the database
-Steps:
-Set up Spring Boot: Start by setting up a basic Spring Boot project for each service.
-Create REST APIs: For each service, create RESTful endpoints that will allow for interactions like:
-Adding and retrieving books
-Creating orders
-Handling payments
-Managing customer data
-Database Integration: Use Spring Data JPA to persist data in a relational database.
-Testing: Write unit and integration tests for your services using JUnit and Mockito.
-Part 2: Dockerizing the Microservices
-Once your services are functional, you can move to containerizing each microservice using Docker.

-Steps:
-Create Dockerfiles: For each microservice, write a Dockerfile that specifies how to build and run the service inside a container.
-Build Docker Images: Use docker build to create container images for each microservice.
-Test Locally: Run your microservices locally using Docker Compose to simulate multiple services running together.
-Part 3: Deploying to Kubernetes
-Now, you’ll integrate Kubernetes to orchestrate these microservices.

-Steps:
-Set up a Kubernetes Cluster:
-Use a local Kubernetes solution like Minikube or use a cloud provider like Google Kubernetes Engine (GKE) or Amazon EKS.
-Create Kubernetes Manifests: Write the necessary YAML files for Kubernetes that define:
-Deployments: For deploying each microservice as a pod.
-Services: For exposing the microservices (both internally and externally).
-ConfigMaps/Secrets: For managing configurations like database credentials.
-Horizontal Scaling: Configure Kubernetes to scale up and down based on traffic (e.g., using a Horizontal Pod Autoscaler).
-Networking: Set up service discovery and load balancing between your microservices within the Kubernetes cluster.
-CI/CD Integration: Optionally, use a CI/CD pipeline like Jenkins or GitLab CI to automatically build, test, and deploy the application to Kubernetes.
-Bonus Part: Monitoring and Logging
-Use Prometheus and Grafana for monitoring.
-Use ELK Stack (Elasticsearch, Logstash, Kibana) for centralized logging.
-Skills You’ll Learn:
-Java: Core concepts, REST API development, database integration.
-Spring Boot: Building microservices.
-Docker: Containerizing applications.
-Kubernetes: Deploying, scaling, and managing containerized applications.
-CI/CD: Automating deployment processes.
-Monitoring and Logging: Setting up observability for your application.
-This project provides a solid mix of learning Java, Docker, and Kubernetes, and prepares you for real-world cloud-native development.
+# Bookstore API

+## Project Overview

+**Online Bookstore with Microservices Architecture**

+This project involves building a simple online bookstore using microservices.
+Each microservice will be developed with Java and Spring Boot, containerized using Docker, and orchestrated using Kubernetes.

+## Part 1: Building the Application in Java

+You'll start by creating microservices with Spring Boot, a popular Java framework.

+### Key Features:
+- **Book Service**: Manages books with CRUD operations.
+- **Order Service**: Handles customer orders.
+- **Customer Service**: Manages customer information.
+- **Payment Service**: Handles payments.
+- **Inventory Service**: Tracks stock levels.

+### Technologies:
+- **Spring Boot**: For building REST APIs.
+- **Hibernate and Spring Data JPA**: For database integration.
+- **MySQL or PostgreSQL**: As the database.

+### Steps:
+1. **Set Up Spring Boot**: Create a basic Spring Boot project for each service.
+2. **Create REST APIs**: Develop RESTful endpoints for:
+   - Adding and retrieving books
+   - Creating orders
+   - Handling payments
+   - Managing customer data
+3. **Database Integration**: Use Spring Data JPA for data persistence.
+4. **Testing**: Write unit and integration tests using JUnit and Mockito.

+## Part 2: Dockerizing the Microservices

+Once your services are functional, containerize them using Docker.

+### Steps:
+1. **Create Dockerfiles**: Write Dockerfiles for each microservice to build and run them in containers.
+2. **Build Docker Images**: Use `docker build` to create container images.
+3. **Test Locally**: Run your microservices locally using Docker Compose to simulate multiple services running together.

+## Part 3: Deploying to Kubernetes

+Integrate Kubernetes to orchestrate your microservices.

+### Steps:
+1. **Set Up a Kubernetes Cluster**:
+   - Use a local solution like Minikube or a cloud provider such as Google Kubernetes Engine (GKE) or Amazon EKS.
+2. **Create Kubernetes Manifests**: Write YAML files for:
+   - **Deployments**: Deploy each microservice as a pod.
+   - **Services**: Expose the microservices internally and externally.
+   - **ConfigMaps/Secrets**: Manage configurations and database credentials.
+3. **Horizontal Scaling**: Configure auto-scaling based on traffic with Horizontal Pod Autoscaler.
+4. **Networking**: Set up service discovery and load balancing within the Kubernetes cluster.
+5. **CI/CD Integration** (Optional): Use a CI/CD pipeline (e.g., Jenkins or GitLab CI) to automate building, testing, and deploying to Kubernetes.

+## Bonus: Monitoring and Logging

+- **Monitoring**: Use Prometheus and Grafana.
+- **Logging**: Use the ELK Stack (Elasticsearch, Logstash, Kibana) for centralized logging.

+## Skills You’ll Learn:
+- **Java**: Core concepts, REST API development, database integration.
+- **Spring Boot**: Building microservices.
+- **Docker**: Containerizing applications.
+- **Kubernetes**: Deploying, scaling, and managing containerized applications.
+- **CI/CD**: Automating deployment processes.
+- **Monitoring and Logging**: Setting up observability for your application.

+This project will provide a solid mix of learning Java, Docker, and Kubernetes, and prepare you for real-world cloud-native development.